 Summer Program Offers Grad Students a Mini-MBA

-STANFORD GRADUATE SCHOOL OF BUSINESS—For Rong Xu, the Stanford Graduate School of Business Summer Institute for Entrepreneurship was the answer to four years of searching.
-The biomedical informatics graduate student at the School of Medicine had made a point of taking business classes before—a seminar here and there—but she still aspired to learn more about how business really works.
-When she heard about the new Business School program, she jumped at the chance to spend four weeks of her summer in the classroom.
-"It changed my view of the business world, of what being a successful entrepreneur looks like," says Xu.
-"The program taught me a lot."
+For Rong Xu, Stanford Graduate School of Business Summer Institute for Entrepreneurship was the answer to four years of searching.
+The biomedical informatics graduate student at the School of Medicine had made a point of taking business classes before — a seminar here and there — but she still aspired to learn more about how business really works.
+When she heard about the new program, she jumped at the chance to spend four weeks of her summer in the classroom.
+“It changed my view of the business world, of what being a successful entrepreneur looks like,” says Xu.
+“The program taught me a lot.”

 Xu and 69 other graduate students spent parts of June and July taking intensive courses in business disciplines and designing new ventures together in the first Summer Institute for Entrepreneurship (SIE).
 Created to help further Stanford President John Hennessy’s goal of fostering more interdisciplinary graduate student education, SIE was designed and launched by Business School faculty and staff in less than a year.

 Based in part on the School’s existing summer business program for undergraduates — the two-year-old Summer Institute for General Management — SIE introduced important changes, says the program’s academic head, Professor Garth Saloner, one of 14 faculty members who designed the institute and taught its students.
 Saloner is the Jeffrey S. Skoll Professor of Electronic Commerce, Strategic Management, and Economics.
 He also is director of the Business School’s Center for Entrepreneurial Studies.
 The undergraduate summer program is built around basic business management.
 The program targeting graduate students adds a segment on entrepreneurship and business growth.